 The app’s design is, I think, one of its biggest strengths as well.
 In fact if you’re a user of The Archive, I have made a custom theme for it which makes it look like Writer.
 You can download it here.

 I plan to write more about the Zettelkasten method as I get more and more used to it.
+For now, I have a piece with some thoughts on keeping a Zettelkasten tidy.
 Thank you for reading.

 - I will keep capitalizing it because it just feels right for a German noun